Leitech

 Standards and Thread Types

-UNC / UNF / UNEF (Unified Inch Threads) The most common thread standards in North American manufacturing.
-UNC (coarse), UNF (fine), and UNEF (extra fine) — all available in Classes 2B and 3B.
-Leitech COMBI Gages cover the full range from #2-56 through 1-5/16".
+UNC / UNF / UNEF (Unified Inch Threads) are the most common thread standards in North American manufacturing.
+UNC (coarse), UNF (fine), and UNEF (extra fine) are all available in Classes 2B and 3B.
+Leitech COMBI Gages provide precision measurement across the full range from #2-56 through 1-5/16, ensuring accurate depth calibration for various applications.

-Metric / ISO Threads The international standard for metric threads, specified by ISO 6H tolerance.
-Leitech COMBI Gages cover M2 through M33 — the full range of metric thread sizes used in European and global manufacturing specifications.
+Metric / ISO Threads represent the international standard for metric threads, specified by ISO 6H tolerance.
+Leitech COMBI Gages cover M2 through M33, encompassing the complete range of metric thread sizes used in European and global manufacturing specifications, facilitating precise depth calibration.

-JIS (Japanese Industrial Standard) Thread standard used in Japanese manufacturing and by Japanese-owned facilities and suppliers worldwide.
-Leitech COMBI Gages are available for JIS thread inspection — covering automotive, electronics, and industrial applications from Japanese OEMs and their North American suppliers.
+JIS (Japanese Industrial Standard) is the thread standard utilized in Japanese manufacturing and by Japanese-owned facilities and suppliers worldwide.
+Leitech COMBI Gages are available for JIS thread inspection, catering to automotive, electronics, and industrial applications from Japanese OEMs and their North American suppliers, all while ensuring precision measurement.

-NPT (National Pipe Taper) A US standard for tapered pipe threads used in fluid and gas connections.
-Leitech COMBI Gages are available for NPT and NPTF inspection, with 1-pitch and 4-step lines incorporated as standard features.
+NPT (National Pipe Taper) is a US standard for tapered pipe threads used in fluid and gas connections.
+Leitech COMBI Gages are available for NPT and NPTF inspection, featuring 1-pitch and 4-step lines as standard, enabling effective depth calibration for reliable connections.

-STI / Helicoil Thread A thread form used with helical wire thread inserts.
-Common in aluminum and soft material applications where thread reinforcement is required.
-Leitech produces COMBI Gages specifically for STI thread inspection.
+STI / Helicoil Thread is a thread form used with helical wire thread inserts, common in aluminum and soft material applications requiring thread reinforcement.
+Leitech produces COMBI Gages specifically for STI thread inspection, ensuring precision measurement in these specialized applications.

-Left-Hand Threads Available on request for any standard thread size and type.
-If your application requires left-hand thread verification with simultaneous depth measurement — Leitech can build it.
+Left-Hand Threads are available upon request for any standard thread size and type.
+If your application necessitates left-hand thread verification with simultaneous depth measurement, Leitech can custom-build a solution to meet your needs.

 The Original.
 The Standard.
 The Future.